littleKyrie/PBD_Cloth_Taichi/README.md

 PBD method and a simple mass-spring system.

 ## Render
-using gui to render the scene in 2D
+Using gui to render the scene in 2D